com-480-data-visualization/datavis-project-2022-ck/milestones/milestone1.md

 The detail of our source data is as follows:

-- **Price data** contains the daily price data for 30 different cryptocurrencies, including features *high, low, open, volumefrom, volumeto, annd close*, for major crypto-currencies from 2010 to 2022.
+- **Price data** contains the daily price data for 30 different cryptocurrencies traded in 6 different currencies, including features *high, low, open, volumefrom, volumeto, annd close*, for major crypto-currencies from 2010 to 2022.
 - **News data** contains the up-to-date news article information, including *date, title, body, and image*, from 2013 to 2022.
 We aggregate the articles by time and by